Frequently Asked

 Should I submit additional documents or letters of support for my child's application?

-No, we require only the school evaluations and documents listed on Ravenna.
-Additional letters of support will not be included in a student's completed application.
-We do our best to mitigate bias in our reading and decision process.
-Therefore, we will consider only required application materials and evaluations and respectfully request no additional documents be submitted on behalf of a student or their family.
+No. We do our best to mitigate bias in our reading and decision process.
+Therefore, we will consider only the required application materials and assessments and respectfully request no additional documents be submitted on behalf of a student or their family.

 When will I be notified of the admissions decision?